hapax/hapax.github.io/assets/boring.md

 This may suggest there are no boring real numbers.
-We should be able to find some function with a finite number of minima, right?
+We should be able to find some function with a finite number of minima, and then choose the smallest, right?
-I'm going to argue *no such function exists*, and then explain why it might actually exist, depending on which axioms of set theory we use.
+I'm going to argue *no such function exists*.
+Then I'm going to explain why it might exist, depending on which axioms of set theory we use.